Scille/parsec-cloud/server/packaging/testbed-server/README.md

 Login Succeeded
 ```

-You can then verify, that you correctly configured docker with
+Check that it is correctly configured:

 ```shell
 $ docker-credential-pass list